jon-jacky/Piety/scripts/session.md

 control returns to the standard Python intepreter (with the *>>>* prompt).
 You can resume the session by typing *main()*, the state of every job will be intact.

+- **NOTE**: In the current version, when you run *ed* first, then when you run *edda* and *edsel* (as in the preceding example), some edits in the *main* buffer do not update the display.
+Buffer instances that were created before the display was enabled, like *main* here, do not always update even after the display is enabled.
+We have not yet decided on the best way to fix this.
+In the meantime, you can update the display by using the refresh command *L* in *edda* and *edsel* or the *^L* keystroke  while display editing in *edsel*.

 ## Job control ##

 The *session* module also demonstrates job control, including the